-From freckles to age spots to scarring, an uneven complexion makes many of us self-conscious.
 While there are many skin lightening products and solutions on the market, they aren’t all created equal, and some could even be dangerous.
-Knowing what to look for could help you choose a safe option if you find you just can’t get past having patchy skin.
+Knowing what to look for can help you choose a safe option if you find yourself wanting a more even complexion.

 Hyperpigmentation, or “dark spots,” can be caused by acne scars, excessive sun exposure, or hormonal changes, according to David E. Bank, MD, of New York-Presbyterian Hospital.
 “There are a variety of creams and serums that patients can use to help lighten, brighten, and diminish dark areas over time,” he says.

 While deemed safe for use in cosmetic products, the concentration of hydroquinone is limited because it poses greater risks at higher concentrations.
-In fact, in South Africa, it’s not legal for any use at all, and it’s classified as “expected to be toxic or harmful” in Canada.
+In fact, in South Africa, it’s not legal for any use at all.
+It’s also classified as “expected to be toxic or harmful” in Canada.

-The Environmental Working Group says there is strong evidence that the ingredient is a “human skin toxicant” and also an allergen.
+The Environmental Working Group says there’s strong evidence that the ingredient is a “human skin toxicant” and also an allergen.
 There are also concerns that this ingredient could cause cancer, but the existing research is limited.

 It’s recommended that people only use products containing hydroquinone on a short-term basis, if at all.
-If you experience irritation, unusual darkening of the skin, or any other side effects, discontinue use immediately.
+If you experience irritation, unusual darkening of the skin, or any other side effects, stop using it immediately.

 These ingredients can be considerably drying and make the skin more sensitive to the sun’s rays.
-If you opt for these solutions, understand that they can take a few months to work, and make sure you wear sunscreen every day.
+If you opt for these solutions, understand that they can take a few months to work.
+Make sure you wear sunscreen every day.

 A more invasive option for lightening dark spots is laser treatment.
 It works by targeting dark spots with concentrated light energy, and removes the skin layer by layer.
 You’re essentially burning the darkened layers of the skin right off.

-There are several different types of laser treatment, and this solution works faster than topical products.
+There are several different types of laser treatment.
+This solution works faster than topical products.
 But, needless to say, there are risks.

 With laser skin lightening, you may experience: